dorinelangat/Project_2_grp_3.1/dsc-phase-2-project-v2-3/Project_ReadMe.md

 ## <b>Recommendations</b>
-We recommended that:
+We recommend that:
-1. There is need to do further exploration into other variables in order to better understand the determinants of house prices.
+1. There is a need to do further exploration into other features in order to better understand the determinants of house prices.

-2. The agency should consider re-purposing the old houses and targeting business owners rather than homeowners.
+2. The agency should consider re-purposing the old houses and targeting business owners rather than homeowners, this may also be achieved by market research.

-3. The agency should consider investing in properties with waterfronts as this could increase their profitability.
+3. The agency should consider investing in properties that can increase their profitability, such as properties that have a waterfront.

 ## <b> Next Steps </b>
-1. Additional cleaning and feature engineering can be performed to improve the data's quality because the dataset contains some missing values and inconsistencies.
-Missing data, for example, might be imputed using proper procedures, and new features can be generated from existing ones to provide more insights into the housing market.
+1. New features can be generated from the existing data to provide more insights into the housing market.
+For example: In-depth information about regions

-2. Conduct further exploration to visualize the location of the properties on a map.
-This will help us compare the affordability of properties per region.
-It will also help in determining the best regions to invest in.
+2. Visualise the properties on a map.
+This would enable our stakeholders to see the affordability of properties per region.
+Additionally, this would help to also determine the best regions to invest in.

-3. Retrieve more recent data that would allow us to make better models in order to predict prices based on the current market trends.
+3. Revise the models so that it reflects the current market trends so that this will allow for better accuracy in predicting the prices.